-How to Submit Form Data to Google Sheets Without Any Backend Code
+Submit an HTML Form to Google Sheets Without a Backend (3 Methods)

 Levi

-You have a static site, a landing page, or a simple form — and you need the data in Google Sheets.
+You have a form on your website and you want the data in Google Sheets.
 You don't want to spin up an Express server, deploy Firebase functions, or manage a database.
-You just want form data in a spreadsheet.
+You just need form submissions in a spreadsheet.

-This is one of the most common problems for web developers and no-code builders alike.
-In this guide, we'll cover every way to solve it — from the simplest one-minute setup to the DIY approach with Google Apps Script.
+This is one of the most common problems in web development.
+In this guide, we'll cover every way to solve it — from a 60-second setup with Sheet Monkey, to the free DIY approach with Google Apps Script, to third-party form services and full CRUD APIs.
+Each method includes working code you can copy and use today.

 Why Skip the Backend?